- Pets and Animals

 Know How To Care For Your Pet

 There is hardly anything cuter than a little baby kitten.
 It doesn't matter if it is a boy, girl , black or white.

 They play, they roll around, they dab at your finger, they just win your heart.

 Your kids love them, you love them, even your neighbors love them.......and then

-Suddenly your "little baby kitten" comes in from outside, all beat up from fighting and in need of a Vet.
+Suddenly your pet comes in from outside, all beat up from fighting and in need of a Vet.
 Not a cheap proposition I might add.

-Wouldn't it be nice if someone had given you some advice from ,day one, on raising a kitten and what to expect from your loveable little kitten?
+Wouldn't it be nice if someone had given you some advice from ,day one, on raising your new pet and what to expect from your lovable little kitten?

-This simple KITTEN CARE GUIDE might be just what you need to help you learn about kitten development, and what to expect.
+This simple guide might be just what you need to help you learn about baby kitten development, kitten food and what to expect.
 Hey...for warned is for armed.

 I have had many cats in the past few years and each one has been wonderful to have around, but each one has had it's own set of problems.

 I hope this information will make your life and that of your kitten a little easier.